colinta/SublimeMoveText/README.md

 `move_text_down`: Moves the selected text one line down

 When moving text up and down, funny things happen when the destination line doesn't have enough preceding characters.
+An attempt *is made* to keep the text on the same column, but the mechanism for this uses `sublime.View.command_history`, which doesn't update after every movement.
+It updates in between "Undo" events, so if you move the text in the opposite direction, or if you pause long enough for an "undo" to register, the text will move correctly.
 It looks like this:

     1. one*dragme*  1. one          1. one       1. one
     2. two          2. two*dragme*  2. two       2. two
     3. 3.
 3. *dragme*  3.
     4. four         4. four         4. four      4. *dragme*four

-Once the text gets forced to the 0<sup>th</sup> column, it stays there.
-I would like to add a mechanism that saves the initial column, but I'm not sure how it would be reset.
+But if you move the text *up* first, it will move correctly:

+    1. one          1. one*dragme*  1. one          1. one       1. one
+    2. two*dragme*  2. two          2. two*dragme*  2. two       2. two
+    3. 3.
+3. 3. *dragme*  3.
+    4. four         4. four         4. four         4. four      4. fou*dragme*r